 I removed the residue paste using a coffee stir stick scraped sideways onto it, then removed off the stick using toilet paper.
 Then I use a rough side of a plastic sponge to remove the film.
 (No picture, but it shows a nice clean stoma)

-What I did here was mix some no-sting paste with stoma powder to hopefully get it to set more properly.
-Applied a thin layer all around and checked that it stuck onto the damaged skin.
-Then a little more stoma powder on top to really get it to activate and blow dry to try to get it to harden up more.
-Waited and then applied skin barrier on top and dried well.
+What I did next here was mix some no-sting paste with stoma powder to hopefully get it to set more properly.
+Applied a thin layer all around and checked that it stuck onto the damaged skin first, if not I removed and discarded it, then blow dried the area further and tried again.
 Then applied cut extra large moon barrier strips all around the stoma and pressed down all around.

 The cardboard is protecting my belly button scar tissue from the grabbing effects of the adhesive.